OWRC/interpolants/index.md

 author: Oak Ridges Moraine Groundwater Program
 output: html_document
 ---

-* TOC
-{:toc}

-# Introduction
 The [Oak Ridges Moraine Groundwater Program (ORMGP)](https://www.oakridgeswater.ca/) maintains an authoritative understanding of:

 1. the geological layering for the area;
 1. the groundwater flow system; and
 1. its linkage to the region's surface waters and climatologies.

-**_TODO: There's a need for an introduction here, highlighting the need to:_**
+**The ORMGP has the need to:**
-* coordinate disparate datasets so that correlation among environmental phenomena can be investigated
+- coordinate disparate datasets so that correlation among environmental phenomena can be investigated
-* data are sourced primarily from open datasets and are ingested into our database
+- data are sourced primarily from open datasets and are ingested into our database
-* by virtue of being in our database, web applications allowing users to analyze the data become available
+- by virtue of being in our database, web applications allowing users to analyze the data become available
-* this is a system of delivering information needed for water resources and planning.
+- this is a system of delivering information needed for water resources and planning.

+The following is an index to the data maintained and produced by the ORMGP.
+All data can be cited by a link below.

+* TOC
+{:toc}